vzakharchenko/forge-sql-orm/README.md

 ---

+## Forge SQL ORM CLI Documentation

-## The CLI provides commands to generate models and manage migrations.
+The CLI provides commands to generate models and manage migrations for MikroORM in Forge.

+---

-🔹 Available Commands
+### 📌 Available Commands

 ```sh
 $ npx forge-sql-orm --help